-Almost 6 months ago, we ventured out into the world of owning our own businesses.
-We are following our dreams of being financially independent, with two new small businesses, and so far and god-willing, we are doing it debt-free.
+Almost 6 months ago, we ventured out into the world of owning our own business.
+We are following our dreams of being financially independent, and so far and god-willing, we are doing it debt-free.
 We’re keeping our family as our priority in this busy stage, and all the savings add up.

 So, how are we paying for everything and insurance too, with two young children and two new small businesses?
 First of all, God provides and opens doors.
 Second, we save money on insurance.

 Save $1,000 on Home and Auto Insurance Annually